Skip to main content

 In response, a new phenomenon has emerged – alternative organising initiatives that directly address unsustainable plastic practices.
 Ranging across the plastic’s lifecycle, from production of new bio-based and biodegradable materials to plastic avoidance and reuse practices, and to multiple ways of giving plastic waste a new life, these initiatives signal the beginnings of a circular society.

 Often smaller in scale whilst globally connected, alternative organising initiatives have so far received little attention in public discussion, academia, and policymaking.
 Our research seeks to understand multiple solutions that these initiatives bring to address the plastic crisis, how they are organised, and their transformative potentials, acknowledging their pivotal role in reshaping our relationship with plastics.
+Our practical work on the plastic crisis at Lund University directly draws on insights from research.

 Page Manager: ekaterina.chertkovskaya@miljo.lth.se | 2024-02-21